A new approach of chain sampling inspection plan: Conclusions

 \section{Conclusions}

 In this article, we have introduced a new sampling inspection plan, name as MChGSP.
-We have compared the proposed plan with existing GASIP and SASIP in terms of required number of groups.
-Thus, MChGSP provides flexibility to reach a decision regarding lot acceptance or rejection with the minimum number of groups by using past lot results.
+We compared the proposed plan with exist ordinary GASIP and SASIP.
+MChGSP provides flexibility to reach a decision regarding lot acceptance or rejection with the minimum number of groups by using past results.